 - Wings of Life (SERIES) – The first part of this series is narrated by a flower.
 I thought it was really funny at first but then I fell in love with the concept.
 This series was so interesting, and the images were so clear and beautiful.
 There’s a lot of great information in this series.
 It teaches you how pollination happens, and the importance of all of our pollinators!
 The flower does speak about mating, and then shows how flowers “mate.”

 - Chasing Ice – Icebergs, they look so small until a person stands on one, and then you realize they are bigger than the tallest buildings.
 This movie is basically about global warming.
 It is interesting though, it follows around a photographer who decided to tell the story of global warming through his pictures.
 The photographer thought a great way to get people to believe is to see.
 No matter what side you fall on this controversial subject, this movie is captivating.
 The icebergs are simply gorgeous.

 - Brain Games (SERIES) – This series is very interesting.
-In the first episode it show you how the brain uses shadows to help understand the world around us.
+In the first episode it shows people how the brain uses shadows to help understand the world around us.
 It is really very interesting and educational.

 - The Blue planet: A natural history of the ocean – I didn’t watch this one yet, but it is available.
 If you are working on learning about the ocean, it may be a great resource!

 - Planet Earth: The Complete Collection – I bought this on dvd when it came out many years ago.
 It is so good.
 I have not watched it in a long time though, so I don’t remember specifics like nudity, or violent content.
 Sorry.

 - Africa – I have not watched this one.

 - Life – Discover life on Earth.
 Not watched.

 - Life Story – Following wild animals in their natural habitat.
 Not watched.